 Q: Can you tell me about the muscle testing service you offer and how it can beneﬁt Pilates students?

 A: As part of my training, I was taught how to ‘test’ the muscles and other structures involved in the movement of the body.
-Offered as part of the initial consultation, muscle testing enables me to pin point which structures, joint, muscle, tendons or ligaments are involved in the restriction, pain or injury.
+Offered as part of the initial consultation, muscle testing enables me to pinpoint which structures, joint, muscle, tendons or ligaments are involved in the restriction, pain or injury.

 It involves me testing muscle groups through active, passive and loaded movements.
 The results highlight which parts of the body are responsible for pain and need working on.

-If the problem is muscular, I can work on the muscles indicated from the tests.
+If the problem is muscular, I can work on the muscles indicated in the tests.
 If it’s not muscular, I can refer you to the right medical professional for a diagnosis and further help.

 ‘Ask the Expert’